Hwerow/FermWatch32/README.md

-# FermWatch32 - ESP32 CYD
+# FermWatch32 - ESP32 CYD2USB
 Monitoring fermentation with Brewfather®, BrewPiLess and iSpindel or "No phone No worries!"

 - Have you struggled to see the BPL SSD1306 OLED screen?